hdt94/dtc-mlops-course/module-5/README.md

 ```

 Lift up services:
-- WARNING: config in [docker-compose.yaml](./docker-compose.yaml) is for development, DO NOT USE IT ON PRODUCTION
+- WARNING: config in [docker-compose.yaml](./docker-compose.yaml) is for development and/or prototyping, DO NOT USE IT ON PRODUCTION
 - database service is required by [batch_process_flow.py](./src/batch_process_flow.py) for exporting metrics and by Grafana service for visualization
 ```bash
 docker compose up